San Diego’s Trust & Will raises $6 million for online estate planning – TechCrunch

 Right now, half of all adults in the U.S. have no will and millions more have out-of-date estate plans, according to Trust & Will.
 In addition, 45 million parents with minor children have no form of estate plan.

-Since its launch in April, Trust & Will has had 60,000 members enroll in the company’s platform and those enrollments represent $15.1 billion in total assets, $2.7 billion in reported life insurance policies, $137 million in charitable commitments and 88% holding real estate assets.
+Since its launch in April, Trust & Will has had 60,000 members enroll in the company’s platform; those enrollments represent $15.1 billion in total assets, $2.7 billion in reported life insurance policies, $137 million in charitable commitments and 88% holding real estate assets.

 The company has a tiered subscription model offering a $399-$499 service plus an annual subscription fee for the creation of a trust-based estate plan that the company says can avoid probate for the protection and transfer of assets; a $69-$129 level, which includes plans for surviving beneficiaries and asset distribution; and a $39-$49 plan for parents with minor children who aren’t ready to complete a will.